New Real Estate Agents – Essential Marketing Tasks to Tackle

 So, you’re a new real estate agent.
 You have a lot to look forward to.
 But newness can also feel uncomfortable and overwhelming.
 We get it.

 Since the first step is usually the roughest, we want to help make it as pain-free as possible.
 So we’ve put together a list of tasks to get you started.
-Think of these as the fundamentals, the foundation on which you can continue to grow your business.
+Think of these as the fundamentals for real estate agents, the foundation on which you can continue to grow your business.

 Start with an Honest Vision and Values Statement